 I can tell you the price of nearly every single item we buy regularly at the grocery store.
 I use memory but you’re welcome to use a pre-written list.
 Knowing prices helps me to plan out a balance of cheap meals and pricier meals.
 It also helps me to know when a sale is really a sale.

 You see, grocery stores use great marketing techniques to get you to stock up on sales that often aren’t really sales at all.
 By knowing the regular prices of thing we buy on a regular basis, I can quickly identify whether or not a sale is stock-up worthy.

-We Have a List of Cheap Meals and a List of Not-as-Cheap Meals
+Have a List of Cheap Meals and a List of Not-So-Cheap Meals